 The ACC further notes that PFAS are essential for maintaining the supply chain for medicines.
 These substances are used in packaging for medicines, as well as surgical tools, implantables and syringes, to keep out potentially damaging humidity and help extend the shelf life of dry pills and powders.

 Beyond drugs and medical devices, PFAS also help to maintain sterile hospital environments.
-These chemicals are used as coatings on items such as hospital gowns and divider curtains to help prevent transmission of disease.
-They can also be found in wall and floor paints to increase the effectiveness of biocides in eliminate infections.
+These chemicals are used as coatings on items such as hospital gowns and divider curtains to help prevent the transmission of disease.
+They can also be found in wall and floor paints to increase the effectiveness of biocides in eliminating infections.
 The ACC argues that PFAS’s special characteristics make them very difficult to substitute in a medical setting, and the Advanced Medical Technology Association in the US agrees.

 Some companies, like Cavero Coatings in Illinois, are making progress developing water-based, low-friction, biocompatible medical device coatings with very low PFAS content.
-Another potential PFAS alternative is medical-grade silicone, according to the Norwiegian chemical company Elkem.
+Another potential PFAS alternative is medical-grade silicone, according to the Norwegian chemical company Elkem.
 Like fluoropolymers, silicone has many of the properties that make them prized by so many manufacturers and they are already used as a lubricant or coating in vials, hypodermic needles and other medical products.
 However, Elkem acknowledges that PFAS outperform silicones in some roles such as resisting oil and aggressive chemicals.